En Bloc Capsulectomy

 If after the discussion of risks and the possibility of no improvement of symptoms post explantation is discussed with a patient, what should be done if the patient demands an “en bloc” or “total” capsulectomy with their explantation?

 There are many medical inaccuracies perpetuated on the internet.
 BII patients tend to believe that a total capsulectomy is necessary to remove all causative agents and they prefer it en bloc, oftentimes without having a full understanding of what size incision is necessary for en bloc.
 Rather than react, first discuss the reasons you would perform a total capsulectomy with any patient.
 Not all plastic surgeons routinely perform a capsulectomy with explants, but some do.
 If you wish to perform capsulectomy on a patient, it is important to explain that it is not always possible to remove all of the capsules.
 Sometimes a portion of the capsule must be left behind or is disintegrated with the use of electrocautery to prevent significant damage to muscle, rib or lung.
 Explain what size incision is necessary for an en bloc (as many may not be aware of how large an incision may be necessary).
 If they had an axillary approach or periareolar approach for breast implant placement, it must be explained to them that they cannot have the procedure done through those incisions.
-It is recommended to reinforce that there are increased surgical risks associated with en bloc capsulectomy which requires a complete dissection of all the tissues surrounding the breast implant and, that we do not have enough collective data to guarantee any improvement in the symptoms they have labeled Breast Implant Illness (BII).
+It is recommended to reinforce that there are increased surgical risks associated with en bloc capsulectomy which requires a complete dissection of all the tissues surrounding the breast implant and, that we do not have enough collective data to guarantee any improvement in their symptoms they have labeled Breast Implant Illness (BII).